lpereira/lwan/README.md

 URI with a set of prefixes specified in the listener section.
 How a request to a particular prefix will be handled depends on which handler or module has been declared in the listener section.
 Handlers and modules are similar internally;
-handlers are merely functions and hold no state, and modules holds state (named instance).
+handlers are merely functions and hold no state, and modules holds state ("instance").
 Multiple instances of a module can appear in a listener section.

 There is no special syntax to attach a prefix to a handler or module; all the configuration parser rules apply here.
 Use `${NAME} ${PREFIX}` to link the